geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 	2. Select **Reduction Category-> PolarimetryScience** and **Recipe Template -> Basic Polarization Sequence (from podc cubes)**.

-	3. An important step in the combining a polarization sequence is rotating the images to the same position angle.
+	3. An important step in combining a polarization sequence is rotating the images to the same position angle.
 This is done by the Rotate North Up primitive, which looks for the pivot point of the rotation in the header keywords [PSFCENTX, PSFCENTY].
-These keywords are created by the Measure Star Position for Polarimetry primitive.
+These keywords are created by the Measure Star Position for Polarimetry primitive that was run while creating the polarization data cubes.
 This primitive relies on an estimate of the centre position, provided as a primitive parameter, which it refines into a more precise estimate via a Radon transform based algorithm.
+If the star was well centred on the detector during your observations then the primitive should have successfully found a centre close to [140,140].
+In general it is worth double checking that this was done correctly.

-Open one of your podc files in GPItv and estimate the location of the centre of the occulting spot.
-For the tutorial dataset the centre is roughly at [147,147]:
+	   Open one of your podc files in GPItv and check the Science header extension for the PSFCENTX and PSFCENTY keywords.
+Check that this is consistent with the centre of the image in GPItv.
+For the tutorial dataset the centre is roughly at [139,140]:

 		.. image:: gpitv_psfcent.png
 			:scale: 75%
 			:align: center

-	   Enter these values into the Measure Star Position for Polarimetry primitive.
+	   (If the keyword positions do not match with the image location then you should include the Measure Star Position primitive in recipe below before the Accumulate Images primitive.
+Make sure to update the x0 and y0 primitive parameters with an updated initial guess for the centre location.)

 	   Your recipe editor should now look roughly like this:
 		.. image:: recipe_editor_pol2.png
 			:scale: 75%
 			:align: center